-- The other party approves of the changes in writing and is given the chance to resolve the due process complaint through a resolution meeting, described under the heading Resolution Process; or - 2.
-By no later than five days before the due process hearing begins, the hearing officer grants permission for the changes.
+1. The other party approves of the changes in writing and is given the chance to

+- resolve the due process complaint through a resolution meeting, described under the heading Resolution Process; or - 2.
+The hearing officer grants permission to amend, not less than five days before the due process hearing begins.